rnorthconference/2020Talks/Toay/README.md

 # Introduction
 This repository contains an example of using RStudio Connect to create an end-to-end data science pipeline.

-Open the presentation to get an overview: end_to_end_R_workflows.pdf
+Open the presentation to get an overview: end_to_end_workflows.pdf

 # Getting Started
 Tutorials on Plumber and Pins can be found in the folder tutorials.
 This is to give a brief example on how to use the basic functions.